 Backblaze processes two types of customer data.
 Stored data, often referred to as “files,” and Account Data.

 Stored data is the data the customer stores with us for the purpose of being able to recover:(restore) some or all of the data at some later date/time.
 Regarding this type of data, under GDPR, the customer is the Controller and Backblaze is the Processor, as we process this personal data on behalf of the customer.

-Account data: This is the data we collect from you to operate and manage your Backblaze account via the services we provide.
-Much of the account data we collect is considered personal data as it relates to the GDPR and as such, Backblaze is considered the controller of your personal data since we decide what data we need to collect and how to use it within our system.
+Account data is the data Backblaze collects from the customer to operate and manage the customer’s Backblaze account via the services we provide.
+Much of the Account data Backblaze collects is considered personal data, under GDPR.
+Regarding this data, Backblaze is the Controller because we decide what data we need to collect and how to use it within our system.

 Articles in this section

 - Data Processing Addendum